ridhimrastogi/Alfred/BOT.md

  - Alfred now supports multiple file types, in fact **any file type that is supported by Google Drive API** but for now we only have validations for _.pdf_, _.docx_, _.pptx_, _.xlsx_

- - While creating a file, if Alfred doesn't have necessary information, it asks for required Goodle Drive persmission details.
+ - While creating a file, if Alfred doesn't have necessary information, it asks for required Goodle Drive permission details.

  - Alfred doesn't support deleting a file on users drive.